-The Academic Skills Center (307 Gunder Myran Building) provides help for students who desire to improve their reading and study skills and realize academic success.
+The Academic Skills Center (307 Gunder Myran Building) provides help thinking may be directed to the Academic Skills Center (734-973-3301).

+LSS math and science tutors are located here for students who desire to improve their reading and study skills and realize academic success.
 Students enrolled in Academic and Study Skills (ACS) classes use the facility regularly during the semester.
-Questions related to reading skills, study skills, and critical thinking may be directed to the Academic Skills Center (734-973-3301).
+Questions related to reading skills, study skills, and critical